le-egg-gen6/le-egg-gen6/README.md

 <br clear="both">

 <h3 align="left">Hi 👋!
-My name is Le Nguyen Ngoc and I'm student, from <br>School of Information and Communications Technology - <br>Hanoi University of Science and Technology.</h3>
+My name is Le Nguyen Ngoc and I'm student, from School of Information and Communications Technology - Hanoi University of Science and Technology.</h3>

 ###